Populated places in Ukraine

-All populated places are governed by their municipality (hromada), may it be a village, a city or any settlement hromada.
-A municipality may consist of one or several populated places and is (except Kyiv and Sevastopol) a constituent part of a raion (district) which in turn is constituents of an oblast (province).
+All populated places are governed by their hromada (municipality), be it a village, city or any other type of settlement.
+A municipality may consist of one or several populated places, and is (except Kyiv and Sevastopol) a constituent part of a raion (district) which in turn is a constituent of an oblast (province).

-Beside regular populated places in Ukraine that are part of administrative division and population census, there are several additional categories for populated places that are used for other purposes.
+Besides regular populated places in Ukraine, that are part of administrative division and population census, there are several additional categories for populated places that are used for other purposes.
 Among such categories are mountainous populated places, historic populated places, and others.